Voce d’Amore (Voice of Love)

 • In Bologna, Pietro meets with cultural leaders to discuss Italy’s intellectual legacy, reflecting on academia’s role in preserving truth.

-• At a gala in Milan, Giovanni Russo—a manipulative opera impresario—watches Francesco’s rising acclaim and, consumed by envy, enlists allies Rodolfo Santoro and Cesare Bianchini to sabotage his career.
+• At a gala in Milan, Giovanni Russo—a manipulative opera impresario—watches Francesco’s rising acclaim and, consumed by envy, enlists allies Rodolfo Conti and Cesare Bianchi to sabotage his career.

 • In Bolzano, Francesco discovers an underground smear campaign, with suspicion pointing toward Giovanni.